 This is how trying harder and offering buyer incentives (e.g. repeat-purchase discounts, free shipping) become default ways of competing for business.
-Despite keeping personnel busy and possibly boosting sales volume, these often reduce profits overall, hinder the ability to grow, and shorten the life of a company.
+Despite keeping personnel busy and possibly boosting sales volume, such examples of trying harder typically reduce net profits, hinder the ability to grow, increase the pressure to innovate in profitable ways, and shorten the life of a company.

 2. Deepen customer loyalty.

 A key message communicates identity and purpose concisely, ideally in terms that the target market accepts instantly.
 Thus, not only can an effective key message (e.g. name, motto, value proposition) gain intuitive acceptance but also strike a chord with the values of the target market.

 Key messages that authentically affirm and harmonize with the market’s values can deepen the sense of personal alignment that loyal customers already feel.
 This can better ensure their continued purchasing, more business per customer over a given period, and more referrals.